 Long term plan

 The decision on what to do with its land rested with Port Nicholson Block Settlement Trust (PNBST).
-Wellington City Council received an application for sub division from The Wellington Company which was processed under the Resource Management Act by our consenting team.
+Wellington City Council received an application for sub division from The Wellington Company on 5 October 2017, which was processed under the Resource Management Act by our consenting team.

 The Wellington Housing Accord was signed in June 2014, and sets out how the Council and the Government will work together to increase housing supply in the City.
 The accord has set a target of granting 7000 consents for dwellings and sections by 2019.

 Housing Accords and Special Housing Areas (Wellington) Order 2017